FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-brussels.md

 ---
-title: FIL Brussels alongside EthCC
+title: FIL Brussels alongside EthCC 2024
 created-on: 2024-01-29T15:53:57.402Z
 updated-on: 2024-01-29T15:53:57.411Z
 published-on: 2024-01-29T15:53:57.423Z
+category: hosted
 description: The Filecoin community is descending upon Brussels, Belgium from July 8-11, alongside EthCC 2024, for an exploration into the realms of decentralized AI, DePIN, and compute.
 Join us for insightful talks, hands-on